Hello, and welcome to the final week of the One Room Challenge!

 The challenge for me was to juggle all my usual work flow, my volunteer role at the Alliance of Interior Designers , and family schedule.
-However, the biggest challenge was to go public with this project.
+However, the biggest challenge was to be so public with this project.
 Many things could have gone wrong but we made it!

 As you can see, I am not using the Bulbis lamp here on the dresser.
-When I had my wicker and feather pieces made and hung, the lamp and art didn’t look good together.
+When I made and hung my wicker and feather pieces I noticed that the lamp and the art didn’t look good together.
 The lamp will have to find a new place elsewhere in the house.

 Luna Bella lamps are the jewelry of the room!
-What attracted me to them was a combination of materials, vintage vibe coupled with a simplicity of the glass shade, and the unique look of them.
+What attracted me to them was the combination of materials, the vintage vibe, the simplicity of the glass shade, and the unique look.

-I brought back the “Cancer sign” piece since it has a great sentimental value.
-My mother, who is no longer with us, bought it for me when I was little (yes, back in the USSR!).
-My husband is also Cancer by the horoscope.
-So, having this item in the room dedicated to my mother-in-law is in a way connecting people who have never met.
+The zodiac sign art piece has a great sentimental value to me.
+My mother, who is no longer with us, bought it for me when I was little (back in the USSR!).
+My husband is also the same zodiac sign of Cancer.
+The room dedicated to my mother-in-law, so in a way, this art is connecting people who have never met.

-What do you think of the combination of the wicker and the feathers?
-Three basic wicker trays, some paint, feathers, hot glue gun and we have art that is unique!
-Please, don’t ask me why but I do like the head sculpture a lot!
+What do you think of the combination of wicker and feathers?
+Take three basic wicker trays, some paint, feathers, a hot glue gun, and voila- you can make some unique art!

 The hibiscus print fabric I ordered from Spoonflower looks colorful and bright.
-I like how silk fabric reflects the light and it looks dimensional.
+I like how the silk fabric reflects the light and looks dimensional.
 Big thanks to my workroom Virginia Quilting for finishing my panels on time!
 Always a pleasure to work with a professional workroom and to deliver perfect products for my clients.